Agencies Responsible for regulating drones in the Gabonese Republic

 Changes to the authorization will be submitted to the relevant State or states for review.
 If approved, the operator will notify all relevant authorities.

-In case of cancellation of the flight, the operator or the remote pilot will inform all the authorities concerned as soon as possible.
+In case of flight cancellation, the operator or the remote pilot will inform all the authorities concerned as soon as possible.

 Notes for recreational drone pilots flying for fun in Gabon

-Notes for Commercial Drone Services operations in Gabon
+Notes for operating Commercial Drone Services in Gabon

 Useful published information on flying drones in Gabon